 A comprehensive plan is not just a land use analysis and projection, but also deals with many issues which affect quality of life in the community, such as water supply, traffic congestion, and education.
 In addressing such diverse topics, any one document would gloss over important concepts; therefore, many other functional and geographic plans must be and are coordinated with the overall comprehensive plan.
 A comprehensive water and sewerage plan directs the provision of these public facilities, while a solid waste management plan advises public policy on matters of trash disposal.
-The county commissioners have adopted a land preservation and recreation plan, a Wicomico Scenic River Management Plan, an airport master plan, and a school facilities master plan.
+The county commissioners have adopted a Land Preservation and Recreation Plan, a Wicomico Scenic River Management Plan, an Airport Master Plan, and a School Facilities Master Plan.
 Several geographic plans are under review or in preparation, such as the Lexington Park-Tulagi Place Master Plan, and watershed management plans for the St. Mary's River and McIntosh Run.
 Tributary strategies are emerging throughout the Chesapeake watershed, and in this effort St. Mary's County is participating in the preparation of strategies for the Lower Potomac, the Lower Western Shore, and the Patuxent River.
 The county has endorsed the 1996 Southern Maryland Heritage Plan.

 This plan is more than a statement of the county's public policy.
 It is a plan for the involvement of the community in charting that public policy.
-The participation of the public and the expression of citizen perceptions about the condition of the county in the mid-1990s was a crucial component of the planning process used to develop this plan.
-The St. Mary's County Planning Commission and the Department of Planning and Zoning conducted over half a dozen public workshops and over 20 public presentations since 1993 aimed at eliciting response from diverse groups within the community about their visions for the future and assessment of the past.
-In these discussions over 500 citizens were heard and their assessments and sentiments form the basis for the recommendations contained in this plan.
+The participation of the public and the expression of citizen perceptions about the condition of the county has been crucial component of the planning process used to develop this plan.
+The St. Mary's County Planning

+Commission and the Department of Planning and Zoning conducted numerous workshops and public presentations aimed at eliciting response from diverse groups within the community about their visions for the future and assessment of the past.
+The assessments and sentiments of the participants in these activities form the basis for the recommendations contained in this plan.

 While citizens are the most diverse participants in the planning process, the county commissioners, planning commission, other boards and commissions, consultants, staff, other jurisdictions including the State of Maryland and the Town of Leonardtown all have roles in the planning process and in the plan itself.
-Implementation of the policies expressed herein require support from and actions by all of the participants.
+Implementation of the policies expressed herein requires support from and actions by all of the participants.
 Importantly too, assessment of success in achieving the expressed vision of the plan will fall to the participants as well.
-If progress is not tracked and redirected as necessary the attainment of our community vision may never be realized.
+If we don't track our progress and redirect as necessary, the attainment of our community vision may never be realized.
 The attainment of the Community Vision is the objective of this plan.